IanEdington/learn/data-and-algorithms/coursework.md

 Next to accuracy, time complexity is the next most optimized property.
 Algorithms are most often compared based on this property since space is generally inexpensive, and correctness is usually assumed.

 - Worst-case running times:
-    The slowest possible time an algorithm can take. ie. Bubble sorting a list that is in reverse sorted order.
+    The slowest possible time an algorithm can take, e.g. bubble sorting a list that is in reverse sorted order.

 - Amortized running times:
     Worst case running time of a sequence of n actions.

 O(m) represents that if m operations are completed the total running time will not exceed O(m) even though a specific operation may be a larger order function.
-A good example of this is the resize operation within a deque, or list operation.
+A good example of this is the resize operation within a dequeue, or list operation.
 Even though the resize operation is expensive it is performed in proportion to the number of other operations in the sequence.

 - Expected running times:
     A type of probabilistic analysis where a random dataset is used to determine an average running time based on randomized dataset.